Parents tell us there is something special about doddl, and now the King has too...

 - Think about the ease of use for right now - to make mealtimes easier and more enjoyable for young children

-- Help prepare children for the transition to adult cutlery, so they could move easily from children’s cutlery straight to adult cutlery when ready.
+- Help prepare children for the transition to adult utensils, so they could move easily from children’s utensils straight to adult utensils when ready.

 - Consider how best to support a child’s development, including developing their pincer grip and building confidence.